inrupt/solid-client-access-grants-js/examples/grant-access/README.md

 ## Run

 - Create a `.env.local` file based on `.env.local.example`.
 You'll need a client ID/secret pair statically registered at your Solid-OIDC provider of choice.
+For instance, you can register a client at [Inrupt's app registration page](https://broker.pod.inrupt.com/registration.html)
 - Run `node dist/serverSideApp.js`

 ## Use